- Information collected at birth registration

 For more information about these methods, see National Statistics Postcode Products.
 An assessment of this change in methodology was also published in 2013: Assigning life events data to subnational areas: an assessment of a change to the methodology.

-Numbers and birth rates by mother’s usual area of residence or place of birth are based on boundaries in place when the area derivation was conducted (for example, boundaries for 2019 births are based on the May 2020 National Statistics Postcode Lookup).
+Numbers and birth rates by mother’s usual area of residence or place of birth are based on boundaries in place when the area derivation was conducted (for example, boundaries for 2019 births are based on the May 2020 National Statistics Postcode Lookup (NSPL)).
 The postcode of the woman’s address at the time of the birth is used to determine the local authority she was living in.

 4.11 Multiple births